FreeFrom Food Awards Judging

 • 'normal' people, both laymen and food professionals, to benchmark the products against their non-freefrom equivalents.

-There are between five and ten judges plus a monitor for each session.
+There are between eight and ten judges plus a monitor for each session.

 The food is all prepared according to the directions on the packaging, and feedback given to the judges about any products that do not seem to cook as per the instructions.
 The judges are given enough of each product to sample once, and then come back to again a little later, which is why we ask for such specific quantities of each product.

-Any leftover food is distributed to our local homeless shelter, The Simon Community, so that nothing is unnecessarily wasted.
+Any leftover food is distributed to homeless shelters through City Harvest so that nothing is unnecessarily wasted.

 Each category is judged ‘blind’.
 Judges are given judging sheets with the description and all details of the products - except who makes it!
 They are asked to taste the products using the following criteria:

 • quality of product based on appearance, aroma, texture, flavour;

 Judges are also asked to make comments that could be helpful to the manufacturers of each product.